 Who wins?
 It’s a tie.

 Ring Video Doorbell Pro has two protection plans that allow you to store, review, and share your videos.
-The Protect Basic costs $30 per year for every camera that you own.
+With the Protect Basic, you pay per year for every camera you own.
 This plan gives you 60 days of video storage.
-If you have a lot of cameras, you can choose Protect Plus, which costs $100 yearly.
+If you have a lot of cameras, you can choose Protect Plus.
 This gives you everything you get from the Protect Basic but for an unlimited number of cameras.
-You also get 10% discounts on all of your Ring purchases.
 And you get extended warranty for your products.

 With Arlo, you can take your pick from several subscription plans that allow you to store all the recordings you care to store.
-The Premier subscription costs $99 and gives you 30 days of cloud recordings from up to 10 cameras.
-Meanwhile, the Elite subscription costs $149 and gives you up to 60 days of recordings for up to 15 cameras.
+The Premier subscription gives you 30 days of cloud recordings from up to 10 cameras.
+Meanwhile, the Elite subscription gives you up to 60 days of recordings for up to 15 cameras.

 The good news is that for those who do not want to spend more on their security, Arlo offers the free basic plan, which gives you seven days of cloud storage for up to five cameras.